open-contracting/software-development-handbook/docs/python/linting.rst

 See the `documentation <https://github.com/open-contracting/standard-maintenance-scripts#tests>`__ to learn about the Bash scripts.

+If the project uses pre-commit, `pre-commit.ci <https://pre-commit.ci>`__ checks and fixes any linting issues.

-If the project uses Black, add:
+Otherwise, if the project uses Black, add:

 .. code-block:: yaml